lribeirodev/ProjetoWEM/README.md

-# Projeto Desenvolvido em HTML, CSS e Javascript
+# This project was developed with HTML, CSS, and JAVASCRIPT

 # Live Site
 https://lribeirodev.github.io/ProjetoWEM/